-Asana is a project management tool that aims to simplify project planning and task management and serves as a valuable asset for individuals and teams dealing with busy schedules.
+Asana is a project management tool that aims to simplify project planning and task management.
+It serves as a valuable asset for individuals and teams dealing with busy schedules.

 How much does Asana cost?